 How Members Can Keep Facebook Safe

-The various Report options that you see may vary, depending on what you’re reporting (a message as opposed to a photo, for example).
+The various reporting options that you see may vary, depending on what you’re reporting (a group as opposed to a photo, for example).
 These reports are submitted to the Facebook User Operations team.
-The team then investigates, taking down inappropriate photos; disabling fake accounts; and generally striving to keep Facebook clean, safe, and inoffensive.
+The team then investigates and takes down inappropriate photos, disables fake accounts, and generally strives to keep Facebook clean, safe, and inoffensive.

-When you see content, such as an offensive group name or a vulgar timeline, don’t hesitate to report it.
+When you see content that you don’t like — for example, an offensive group name or a vulgar Timeline — don’t hesitate to report it.
 With the entire Facebook population working to keep Facebook free of badness, you wind up with a pretty awesome community.